 “It’s also great to see some of our alumni and how well they are doing, and I think that is representative of all the work you have been putting into the program, Tony, over the years and also the quality of folks we have had through the program,” Smith said.

-Domestic applications for the Lazaridis Master of Finance are open until August 15.
-For program and application details, please visit our website.
+Domestic applications for the Lazaridis Master of Finance are open until Aug.
+15.

 We see you are accessing our website on IE8.
 We recommend you view in Chrome, Safari, Firefox or IE9+ instead.×